The ReCODE Protocol™ way of eating is known as Ketoflex 12/3™

 - improvements or resolution of constipation and/or diarrhea

-- improvements in other issues, like skin conditions and autoimmune symptoms
+- improvements in other issues, like skin conditions, joint pain, and autoimmune symptoms

 After six months, some people desire to methodically experiment with liberalizing their diet, observing whether they can maintain energy, mood, cognition, and biomarker gains when adding in moderate amounts of foods not within strict Ketoflex™ guidelines.
 Each unique individual develops their own maintenance diet that serves up optimal well-being.
 With Ketoflex™, you eat delicious real foods, without calorie counting, that make you feel and perform your best.